Think before you flush

 Ragging is the name given to the clogging or damage caused to pumps when unsuitable items, especially fibrous materials such as wet wipes, are flushed down the toilet.
 At the wastewater treatment plant, sewage related litter adds to the volume of solid matter which has to be carefully and expensively removed for landfill.

 Dental floss in particular should not be flushed down the toilet as it can collect in filters during the treatment process and cause machinery to break down.

 When the 3 P’s - pee, poo and toilet paper, are flushed down the toilet they travel through your pipes, along the sewer network and into your local wastewater treatment plant.
 Here the waste is removed and the water cleaned so that it can be safely returned to the sea.
 Everything else goes in the bin, even wipes that claim to be flushable.

 When the following items are flushed down the toilet they cause problems in our homes, sewers and to the marine environment.
 Always put them in the bin, never down the toilet.

 - Wipes do not disintegrate when flushed and are often found on our beaches entangled in seaweed

 - Cotton bud sticks are made of plastic and can last a very long time on our beaches

-- Flushing Unused Medication can destroy bacteria, contaminate groundwater and impact wildlife.
-Always bring out-of-date/unused medicine to your local pharmacy for safe disposal
+- Unused medication can destroy bacteria, contaminate groundwater and impact wildlife – always bring out-of-date/unused medicine to your local pharmacy for safe disposal

-- When Hair is flushed down the toilet it can form giant balls which trap odours and can cause blockages in pipes
+- Hair flushed down the toilet it can form giant balls which trap odours and can cause blockages in pipes

 - Plasters are made from non-biodegradable plastic and can cause blockages when clumped with other items